sebasgverde/midi-manager/README.md

 # midi-manager
-A python library to automatically evaluate music tonality based on geometry
+A python library to clean, process and convert midi datasets in ready to use formats like python lists, dictionaries and pickles